KanyakumariPatil/simple-demo/README.md

-# simple-demo
+# Simple example repositary

-just practice purpose
+This repositary for practise purpose